Until recently the tiny house movement was still in its fledgling stage, at least from a mainstream perspective.

 Inside the Pinafore

-6. Molecule Tiny Homes
+5. Molecule Tiny Homes

-If you know what you want, though, it’s a fair bet they’ll be able to build it for you—and do it within your budget; past projects have ranged in value from $20,000 to the $100,000 Craftsman model we showed you a while back.
+If you know what you want, it’s a fair bet Molecule Tiny Homes will be able to build it for you—and do so within your budget.
+Past projects have ranged in value from $20,000 to the $100,000 Craftsman model we showed you a while back.